kennytilton/mxtodomvc/README.md

 * before returning, recomputes the :class property of the proxy `input`.

 Digging deeper:
+* C can ask B who asked A, then A tells B tells C;
 * on-change handlers may be supplied for A or B; and
 * we might have a property K for "kids", such as the children of a parent DOM element.